SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 6. Choose **ADD PARAMETER**.

-7. It creates a new parameter as a list entry, choose entry to edit.
+7. It creates a new parameter, choose the created parameter to edit.

 8. On the right side of the screen, change the **Parameter name** to **businessPartnerId**.

-9. Again, choose  **ADD PARAMETER** and select the new entry.
+9. Again, choose  **ADD PARAMETER** and create a second parameter.

 10. Change **Parameter name** to **businesspartnerName**.